This immense growth is largely a result of the increased rate of internet use and penetration in Mexico.

 International forerunners, like Walmart and Amazon, have already targeted the market south of the border and successfully opened their doors online.
 Amazon now offers Kindle devices, ebooks, and a variety of other physical goods to Mexican buyers.
 Walmart is a dominant player in international online sales in Mexico.
 Unlike in the US,

-To learn about how to successfully sell online to the Mexican emarket, please visit our other blog post: “How to Sell in the Mexican Ecommerce Market”.
+To learn about how to successfully sell online to the Mexican e-market, please download our white paper: Doing Business in Mexico.